 Even in hell, hope can flower

-‘One of those rare and eternal stories you don’t want to end and that leave you forever changed’ – Desmond Tutu
+‘One of those rare and eternal stories you don’t want to end’ – Desmond Tutu

 ‘A masterpiece of holocaust literature.
 Her memoir, like her life, is extraordinary, harrowing and inspiring in equal measure’ – The Times Literary Supplement